A universal sequence of integers generating balanced Steinhaus figures modulo an odd number: Interlaced doubly arithmetic orbits of integers

-Determine all the interlaced doubly arithmetic orbits ($IDAO$ for short) in $\Zn$ seems to be very difficult.
-Nethertheless, the $IDAO$ in $\Z$ are determined in this section and their projection in $\Zn$ will be considered in next sections.
-First, it is clear that the sequence $S$, associated with a $(k_1,k_2)-$interlaced doubly arithmetic orbit $\mathcal{O}_S$, is a $k_2-$interlaced arithmetic progression.
+Determining all interlaced doubly arithmetic orbits ($\IDAO$ for short) in $\Zn$ seems to be very difficult.
+Nevertheless, $\IDAO$ in $\Z$ are determined in this section and their projection in $\Zn$ will be considered in subsequent sections.
+First, it is clear that the sequence $S$ associated with a $(k_1,k_2)$-interlaced doubly arithmetic orbit $\mathcal{O}_S$ is a $k_2$-interlaced arithmetic progression.
 We begin by showing that the interlaced arithmetic structure of a sequence is preserved under the derivation process.